corda/corda/docs/source/design/corda-gradle-plugin-v2/corda-testing.md

 ## Migration (for CorDapp developers)

-1. If driver tests were defined in one of the ``cordapp`` module, create a new module for driver tests and move there.
-Or move to the root module.
+1. If driver tests were defined in one of the ``cordapp`` modules, create a new module for driver tests and move them there.
+Or move them to the root module.
 2. Add normal dependencies like: ``testImplementation`` to the modules containing the cordapps.
 3. Modify the ``cordformation`` tasks.
 This should be straight forward.
 4. Remove the ``findCordapps``/``scanPackages`` from the driver tests.
 At this point, it should work as before with the default ``currentProjectCordapps``.
 5. Add advanced features, like cordapp profiles.

 Note: Due to gradle peculiarities, this design is very likely not 100% accurate.